An unfortunate event fueled actress Bubbles Paraiso’s transformation into a determined Ironman

 For the months that came, I was quite enjoying my new lifestyle.
 Yoga every day, running thrice a week, and a race here and there.
 Then I decided on a new goal: to run five half marathons this year and my first marathon next year.

-And then tri season started.
-My training group started going on bike rides together and I felt that little thing called Fear Of Missing Out (FOMO).
-They’ve been spurring me to get into tri, but I kept saying I don’t think it’s for me.
+And then triathlon season started.
+My training group started going on bike rides together and I felt that little thing called FOMO.
+They’ve been spurring me to get into triathlon, but I kept saying I don’t think it’s for me.
 I was reluctant.
-I’m not quite sure what really was stopping me though.
-In May, I felt really really left out of the group rides so one Wednesday night, while wearing a cut-out dress, I walked into Trek Bicycle Store and went home riding a bike.
+I wasn’t quite sure what was stopping me though.
+In May, I felt really left out of the group rides so one Wednesday night while wearing a cut-out dress, I walked into Trek Bicycle Store and rode a bike home.
 Yes, in my dress.